Author: R.A. Salvatore

 I think there are two reasons why the assassination plot doesn’t work for me.
 The first is that there’s no clear motivation for any of it.
 Why is Aballister going to all this time and expense to have Cadderly killed?
 We don’t know; they’re not even making a big mystery about it.
 Why are the Evil League of Evil trying to take over the tri-county area here?
 What’s their motivation?
 What’s their end goal?
 Who knows?
 It all just feels like a big excuse to give the author a chance to slam some evil action figures against some good action figures.
 I suspect I’ll be repeating this complaint word-for-word in my reviews of the next two books, too, since if Salvatore hasn’t seen fit to flesh out the villains after three books, he’s not going to start now.
 The second reason is that none of it seems to advance the plot of the series.
 The assassins are a temporary speed bump filling in the villain slot until we can get back to the conflict with the Evil League of Evil.
 The only bit that furthers that conflict comes in the very last chapter, when a former villain spills the beans on Castle Trinity to the heroes.
-I suspect that it wouldn’t have been hard to write this series without this book in it at all by just moving some of Cadderly’s Chosen subplot around a bit.
+It wouldn’t have been hard to write this series without this book in it at all by just moving some of Cadderly’s Chosen subplot around a bit.
 Hell, this series would have been so much better as a trilogy than a pentalogy.
 There’s a great deal of flab that could be scraped away to expose a tighter, more focused story around the central conflict — even if that central conflict is kind of dumb.